dlokas159/Lokas-Daniel-Portfolio/networking-assignments/Types-of-Networks-and Connections-and-Devices.md

 ### Explanation
 This command captured five packets of live network traffic.
 Each packet displays a **source MAC address** (sender) and a **destination MAC address** (receiver).
-The captured traffic included ARP and IP packets, showing that my VM was exchanging basic network information and possibly ping responses.
+The captured traffic included ARP and IP packets, showing that the VM was exchanging basic network information and possibly ping responses.
 This demonstrates how data physically moves between devices at OSI Layers 1 and 2.

 ---

 ## Reflection
-In this lab, I learned how my Ubuntu VM communicates on the network using its interface and MAC address.
+This lab taught how the Ubuntu VM communicates on the network using its interface and MAC address.
 The MAC address acts as a permanent hardware identifier, while the IP address can change and is used at a higher layer for routing.
-ARP links these two systems by mapping IP addresses (Layer 3) to MAC addresses (Layer 2), allowing my VM to send frames to the correct device on the local network.
+ARP links these two systems by mapping IP addresses (Layer 3) to MAC addresses (Layer 2), allowing the VM to send frames to the correct device on the local network.

-Viewing live packets with `tcpdump` allowed me to see actual frames being transmitted, including source and destination addressing.
+Viewing live packets with `tcpdump` allowed viewing of actual frames being transmitted, including source and destination addressing.
 This clarified how the **Physical Layer (Layer 1)** transmits raw bits while the **Data Link Layer (Layer 2)** frames those bits and ensures they reach the correct destination.
 Together, they form the foundation for all network communication.

 ---